zzzprojects/EntityFramework.DynamicFilters/docs2/pages/documentations/filters/filter.md

 ```

-In the later declaration, the parameter value is set to the value of the **CurrentPersonID** property in the current DbContext instance.
+In the latest declaration, the parameter value is set to the value of the **CurrentPersonID** property in the current DbContext instance.

 ### LINQ Filters